 - 1. I have received a copy of and reviewed the Marshall University Physician Assistant Student Handbook and agree to abide by the rules and policies contained therein. - 2.
 I understand that the policies, rules and benefits described in this handbook are subject to change. - 3.
-I understand that, should the content be changed in any way, the MUPA program may require an additional signature from me to indicate that I am aware of and understand any new policies or procedures. - 4.
-I understand that any issues of concern may be referred to the Student Progress Committee.
+I understand that, should the content be changed in any way, the MUPA Program may require an additional signature from me to indicate that I am aware of and understand any new policies or procedures. - 4.
+I understand that any issues of concern may be referred to the Student Progress Committee. - 5.
+I understand that my signature below indicates that I understand the above statements.